prog4biol/pfb2019/pfb.md

 ```
 > We need to "try" to get a user provided argument.
 If we are successful then we can print it out.
 If we try and fail, we execute the code in the except portion of our try/except and print that we need a file name.

-Let's run it WITH iser input
+Let's run it WITH user input
 ```bash
 $ python3 scripts/exceptions_try.py test.txt
 User provided file: test.txt